Governor

 Use the lookup section below.
 If you already know your district, start with District 1.

-Use this page as your Rhode Island civics review sheet, but treat current officials as live facts.
-Re-check them before your interview and use the source links below whenever you want to confirm a recent change.
+Use this page as your Rhode Island civics review sheet, then re-check current officials before your interview.
+Source links are included below for recent changes.

 These are the follow-up questions applicants usually ask when they start reviewing state-specific answers.